Rivière-Nipissis

 The eponymous Nipissis River is a left tributary of the Moisie River, with its source north of Lake Siamois.
 Nipissis, first identified as such in 1892 by surveyor Vincent, comes from the Innu language meaning "small body of water" or "small stream".
 In previous centuries, the river was also known as Little Saguenay and Moisie River East Branch.

 Demographics

-As with neighboring communities Lac-Jerome and Petit-Mecatina, Rivière-Nipissis has been completely uninhabited since at least 1991.
+As with neighboring territories Lac-Jerome and Petit-Mecatina, Rivière-Nipissis has been completely uninhabited since at least 1991.